Richard Hoggart: Personal life

-One of his two sons was the political journalist Simon Hoggart, who predeceased him by three months, and the other is the television critic Paul Hoggart.
+One of his two sons was the political journalist Simon Hoggart, who predeceased him by three months, and the other was the television critic Paul Hoggart.
 He was also survived by a daughter, Nicola.
 In The Chatterley Affair, a 2006 dramatisation of the 1960 trial made for the digital television channel BBC Four, he was played by actor David Tennant.

 Death

 In later life he suffered from dementia.
 He died at a nursing home in London on 10 April 2014, aged 95.

 Auden: An Introductory Essay

 Hoggart wrote a "critical study" of the "whole range of Auden's works."
 This "range" included "the earlier poems of the thirties, the plays, and the long poems."